strvcom/localizenib-ios/README.md

 ### Using LocalizeNIB with MainInterface

-When customizing behaviour of `LocalizeNIB.instance` and using default storyboard, you must do all customization in the init method of your `UIApplicationDelegate` otherwise the storyboard will be localized before your customizations.
+When customizing behaviour of LocalizeNIB and using default storyboard, you must do all customization in the init method of your `UIApplicationDelegate` otherwise the storyboard will be localized before your customizations.
 See [AppDelegate in example project](Example/LocalizeNIB/AppDelegate.swift) for reference.

+### localizeNIB global variable

+`localizeNIB` global variable is simply a shortcut for `LocalizeNIB.instance` and references the same object.
+If you do not like global variables, you can simply use `LocalizableNIB.instance`.

 ## Example